 Any time I start to work with a new project manager on time estimates I try to make sure they understand any estimate is – at best – an educated guess, not a promise.
 I’ve learned to give ranges to imply inaccuracy and round up to offset my bias as a developer to underestimate (I recently noticed I’m frequently doing that too well and badly overestimating but that’s another story).
 However, that still lead to greater faith in the estimates than they deserve.

-A few months ago I was asked about this topic by a PM I really enjoy working with and who was trying to work with me to find a better solution for our projects together.
+A few months ago I was asked about this topic by a program manager I really enjoy working with and who was trying to work with me to find a better solution for our projects together.
 One of the articles I sent her was an old one from Joel Spolsky written in 2007.
 Re-reading the article I again drawn to his discussion of using Monte Carlo simulations to help come up with estimates about project duration.
 While he argues it helps increase accuracy, I mostly think it helps emphasis their lack of accuracy.